v-finance/camelot/doc/sphinx/source/tutorial/videostore.rst

 been written under the Windows XP operating system.
 The pictures also reflect that operating system.

-:term:`PTC` is the path to Camelot main directory.
-The folder ``videostore`` should appear in your the directory you are working in.
+`PTC` is the path to Camelot main directory.
+The folder :file:`videostore` should appear in your the directory you are working in.
 We will be working the Python modules created and put inside this directory.

 Main Window and Views
 =====================